jeffrey33704/LibraryDatabase2.0/README.md

 Now users may scan books using their webcams and barcodes.
 However, the ease of use is dependent on the quality of one's webcam.
 For example, my machine (Thinkpad t440p) has a low-quality webcam and so scanning is hit or miss; sometimes when scanning the barcode is picked up immediately, while other times it could take 20-30 seconds.
 Furthermore, users must have OpenCV installed in order to utilize the GoCV package for webcam functionality.

 Give it a try, and let me know what you think!

+# Added the option to export the SQL database as JSON
+The option to export the library database as a file containing the data in JSON format is now available.